Chiral spin liquid phase of the triangular lattice Hubbard model: a density matrix renormalization group study: Discussion:

-{\bf Discussion:} By employing DMRG to study the triangular lattice Hubbard model on infinite cylinders in a mixed real- and momentum-space basis, we have observed that the model exhibits three phases: a metallic phase, a nonmagnetic insulating phase, and a magnetically ordered phase.
-The intermediate phase shows the characteristic entanglement spectrum of a chiral spin liquid with two topologically degenerate ground state sectors and shows a fractionally quantized spin Hall effect.
-The phase additionally has a nonzero chiral order parameter and appears to be gapped.
-Collectively, this evidence strongly suggests that the nonmagnetic insulating phase is, in fact, a chiral spin liquid.
+By employing the DMRG method to study the triangular lattice Hubbard model on infinite cylinders in a mixed real- and momentum-space basis, we have observed that the model exhibits three phases: a metallic phase, a nonmagnetic insulating phase, and a magnetically ordered phase.
+While the nature of the intermediate phase depends on the precise boundary conditions used, with flux insertion through the cylinder we find that for each cylinder geometry there is a region with spontaneous time-reversal symmetry breaking, as indicated by a nonzero chiral order parameter.
+In particular, this chiral intermediate phase exists for all values of flux insertion for the YC4 and YC6 cylinders and for a large range of flux for the YC5 cylinder; the YC5 chiral intermediate phase appears precisely for those amounts of flux insertion for which spin-spin correlations are most consistent with the symmetries of the two-dimensional lattice.

+Furthermore, we have shown for the YC4, YC5, and YC6 cylinders that the chiral phase shows the characteristic entanglement spectrum of a CSL with two topologically degenerate ground state sectors, and for YC4 and YC6 we have demonstrated a fractionally quantized spin Hall effect.
+The phase additionally appears to be gapped.
+Along with the nonzero chiral order parameter, this evidence strongly suggests that the nonmagnetic insulating phase is, in fact, a chiral spin liquid.
+This is, to our knowledge, the first clear demonstration of a chiral spin liqid in a time-reversal symmetric model of itinerant fermions.

-The apparent gapped nature of the spin liquid is consistent with the thermal conductivity measurements on $\kappa$-(BEDT-TTF)$_2$Cu$_2$(CN)$_3$ reported in reference \onlinecite{Yamashita2008b}.
-We find substantial disagreement with the past studies of this model using the DMRG method: the study on the two-leg ladder found a gapless spin liquid phase\cite{Mishmash2015}, while the DMRG study on a finite XC6 cylinder\cite{SuppMat} found an intermediate phase that appeared gapped but with a rapidly decaying chiral-chiral correlation function\cite{Shirakawa2017}.
-Both discrepancies may be explained by finite size effects, namely from the small system width in the former case and the use of finite cluster geometries in the latter.
+The apparent gapped nature of the spin liquid in our simulations is consistent with the thermal conductivity measurements on $\kappa$-(BEDT-TTF)$_2$Cu$_2$(CN)$_3$ reported in reference \onlinecite{Yamashita2008b}; some recent experiments\cite{Ni2019,BourgeoisHope2019} also suggest gapped thermal conductivity in EtMe$_3$Sb[Pd(dmit)$_2$]$_2$, although this is disputed\cite{Yamashita2019}.
+On the other hand, our conclusions about the nature of the spin liquid do not agree with those of past studies of this model using the DMRG method: the study on the two-leg ladder found a gapless spin liquid phase\cite{Mishmash2015}, while the DMRG study on a finite XC6 cylinder found an intermediate phase that appeared gapped but with a rapidly decaying chiral-chiral correlation function\cite{Shirakawa2017}.
+The two-leg ladder study used a modified Hamiltonian with some longer-range interactions, so the disagreement on the nature of the spin liquid is not surprising.
+The discrepancy with the XC6 finite cylinder study is more difficult to explain.
+One possibility is that, as with the XC4 and YC5 cylinders in our study, the XC6 cylinder will exhibit a chiral phase after flux insertion; we are not able to reach high enough bond dimension to converge the XC6 cylinder, and thus are unfortunately not able to test this possibility.